Tax Season Opens Monday, January 29, 2018

 All branches of the Monroe County Library System carry materials that can instruct patrons in income tax filing.
 Check out the Online Catalog and search for “income tax” to find locations and availability of these resources.

 IRS Free File - Free File is the fast, easy, and free way to prepare and e-file your federal taxes online if your AGI is below $64,00.
 Free File Fillable Forms can be used by everyone regardless of AGI.
 These forms are online versions of the paper forms and are designed for people comfortable preparing their own federal tax returns.
 State returns cannot be filed here.

-Michigan E-file 2014 – E-filing websites are available for taxpayers filing State of Michigan forms at E-file for FREE or E-file for a FEE.
+Michigan E-file 2017 – E-filing websites are available for taxpayers filing State of Michigan forms at E-file for FREE or E-file for a FEE.
 Be sure to check the adjusted gross incomes that are allowed for each product when using the free option.
 According to the Michigan Treasury Department, e-filed returns are the safest, fastest, and easiest way to submit individual income taxes returns.
-Michigan E-file is available beginning January 23, 2017.

 Tax Tips with Carlotta Congioloso of H&R Block will be offered at the following